OBSERVABILITY PLATFORM

-Enable change events
+Enable events

 You can enable change events for charts and panels on both classic dashboards and standard dashboards by adding annotations with a defined change events query.
 When enabled, change events display as a lined annotation on your dashboard panels.
 You must enable annotations on each dashboard where you want them to display.